Skip to content

 This is home for me, too.

-I still live near Holliday Park.
-I married Lex last year.
-Most Sundays, we're at Traders Point.
+I still live near Holliday Park with Lex and our son Romeo.
+Most Sundays we're at Traders Point.
 Most weekends, I'm somewhere between the Monon, the canal, coffee, and showings.

 I'm not selling Indianapolis from the outside.
 I'm building a life here too.